Skip to main content

 overview

-In response to the growing housing demands, the College of the Atlantic Bar Harbor is adding a 50-person residence hall on the south end of campus.
-The three-story, 12,000-square-foot, mass timber-framed building is designed to achieve net-zero energy usage and meet Passive House standards.
+In response to growing housing demands, the College of the Atlantic Bar Harbor added a 50-person residence hall on the south end of campus.
+The three-story, 12,000-square-foot, mass timber-framed building was designed to achieve net-zero energy usage and meet Passive House standards.

-We are providing structural design services to OPAL Architecture for the residence hall, which includes both double- and single-occupancy rooms and a multi-stationed kitchen area and community space on each floor.
+We provided structural design services to OPAL Architecture for the residence hall, which includes both double- and single-occupancy rooms and a multi-stationed kitchen area and community space on each floor.

 highlights

-• Our scope includes the structural analysis and design of cross-laminated timber (CLT) floor panels, glued laminated timber beams and columns, and reinforced seated beam-to-column bearing connections, which reduces the cost of connection hardware and erection time while providing an elegant framing solution.
+• Our scope included the structural analysis and design of cross-laminated timber (CLT) floor panels, glued laminated timber beams and columns, and reinforced seated beam-to-column bearing connections, which reduced the cost of connection hardware and erection time while providing an elegant framing solution.
 Proprietary connection hardware was used in limited locations.

-• The timber elements are designed to be exposed in all public and private spaces and are detailed with hidden fire-protected connections.
+• The timber elements were designed to be exposed in all public and private spaces and detailed with hidden fire-protected connections.

-• The lateral force resistance system includes CLT shear walls, which achieves the functional objective as well as the architect’s aesthetic intent.
+• The lateral force resistance system includes CLT shear walls, which achieve the functional objective as well as the architect’s aesthetic intent.

 • Located on a hurricane ocean line, the structure is designed for exposure-D wind loads.